wunderio/silta/docs/troubleshooting.md

 - There is no `shell` access in frontend chart by default, You need to enable it (`shell.enabled: true`) and use customized base images from https://hub.docker.com/r/wunderio/silta-node

-- The environment has been downscaled to standby and has not been yet re-launched
+- The environment has been downscaled to standby and has not been yet re-launched.
+Visit the environment URL and press the button to trigger upscaling.

 ## Q: Timeout without error when connecting via SSH